run_style style args

 timestep 36.0 run_style respa 3 3 4 inner 1 3.0 4.0 middle 2 6.0 7.0 outer 3

 The respa/omp styles is a variant of respa adapted for use with pair, bond, angle, dihedral, improper, or kspace styles with an omp suffix.
 It is functionally equivalent to respa but performs additional operations required for managing omp styles.
-For more on omp styles see the Section_accelerate of the manual.
+For more on omp styles see the Section 5 of the manual.
 Accelerated styles take the same arguments and should produce the same results, except for round-off and precision issues.

 See the Speed packages doc page for more instructions on how to use the accelerated styles effectively.

 The verlet/split style can only be used if LAMMPS was built with the REPLICA package.
 Correspondingly the respa/omp style is available only if the USER-OMP package was included.
 See the Making LAMMPS section for more info on packages.

 Whenever using rRESPA, the user should experiment with trade-offs in speed and accuracy for their system, and verify that they are conserving energy to adequate precision.